-Shorenstein is a Premier Member of EPA's Certification Nation.
-2022 marked the 30th Anniversary of the ENERGY STAR program and to celebrate, and Shorenstein earned ENERGY STAR certification for 17 of our buildings in 2022-establishing that our buildings are among the most energy efficient buildings in the nation.
+Shorenstein is a Member of EPA's Certification Nation.
+2022 marked the 30th Anniversary of the EPA's ENERGY STAR program and to celebrate, and Shorenstein earned ENERGY STAR certification for 17 of our buildings in 2022-establishing that our buildings are among the most energy efficient buildings in the in the nation.
+The certification is a one-time recognition of ENERGY STAR leaders in the industry.